Docker on Linux on-premises

 Change to root privileges using the command:

-curl -o /tmp/MCASInstallDocker.sh https://adaprodconsole.blob.core.windows.net/public-files/MCASInstallDocker.sh && chmod +x /tmp/MCASInstallDocker.sh; sudo /tmp/MCASInstallDocker.sh
+curl -o /tmp/MCASInstallDocker.sh https://adaprodconsole.blob.core.windows.net/public-files/MCASInstallDocker.sh && chmod +x /tmp/MCASInstallDocker.sh; /tmp/MCASInstallDocker.sh

-Verify that the collector is running properly by running the following command:
+Verify that the collector is running properly with the following command:

 You should see the message: Finished successfully!